Votive Relief dedicated to Vesta

 According to tradition, after Constantine the Great’s conversion and later victory at the Battle of the Milvian Bridge, he donated one of the crosses he carried in the battle to the Church.
 This cross is reputed to be preserved on Mount Athos.

-Orthodox Christians continue to make votive offerings to this day, often in the form of metal plaques symbolising the subject of their prayers.
+Orthodox Christians continue to make votive offerings to this day, often in the form of metal plaques symbolizing the subject of their prayers.
 Other offerings include candles, prosphora, wine, oil, or incense.
-Also, many will leave something of personal value, such as jewellery, a cross or military decoration as a sign of devotion.
+Also, many will leave something of personal value, such as jewelry, a cross, or military decoration as a sign of devotion.

 Votive Offerings in Roman Catholicism

-In the Roman Catholic Church, offerings were made either to fulfil a vow made to God for deliverance, or a thing left to a Church in gratitude for some favour that was granted.
-Today, votives can be lit votive candles, offered flowers, statues, vestments, and, monetary donations.
-Traditional particular forms of the votive offering include small silver models of the afflicted part of the body, inscribed stone tablets, folk art paintings of an incident of danger such as the votive paintings of Mexico, and model ships donated by sailors who have survived a dangerous voyage.
+In the Roman Catholic Church, offerings were made either to fulfill a vow made to God for deliverance or a thing left to a Church in gratitude for some favor.
+Today, votives can be lit votive candles, offered flowers, statues, vestments, and monetary donations.
+Traditional forms of votive offerings include small silver models of the afflicted part of the body.
+They can also be inscribed stone tablets, folk art paintings such as the votive paintings of Mexico, and model ships donated by sailors who have survived a dangerous voyage.

 Many Catholic churches still have areas where such offerings are displayed.
-Notre-Dame-des-Victoires, Paris, displays over 10,000, with a military specialisation, and including many military decorations given by their recipients.
-The Votive Church, Vienna is a late example of many churches which are themselves votive offerings, in this case, built to give thanks for a narrow escape from assassination by Emperor Franz Joseph I of Austria in 1853.
+Notre-Dame-des-Victoires, Paris, shows over 10,000, with a military specialization, and including many military decorations given by their recipients.
+The Votive Church, Vienna, is a late example of many churches which are themselves votive offerings, in this case, built to give thanks for a narrow escape from assassination by Emperor Franz Joseph I of Austria in 1853.

 Votive Relief dedicated to Vesta